pietglas/structures-and-algorithms/cpp-forward-neural-network/README.md

 Implementation (in progress) of a feedforward neural network in C++.
+For the linear algebra I use the Eigen library, which I chose because it is header-only and it has a high STL-flavour over it.

 I'll a description once it's working.
 There are already several implementations out there (also in C++).
 The main purpose of this project is for me to get more experienced with modern C++ features such as smart pointers and multithreading.